 Once a blog article is written and published, it would be easy to just forget about it and move on.
 If you’re doing that then you’re shooting yourself in the foot though, because Google likes refreshed and rejuvenated content and it’s always a good idea to make sure your information is up-to-date.

 Online marketing guru Neil Patel has some great tips on how to recycle your content (Patel, 2020).
 Go back to some of your older articles and make some tweaks to keep them relevant and fresh.
 This will help to drive organic traffic to your site and will have a positive effect on your brand awareness as a result.
 Also make sure you link to your old blog articles when you’re publishing your new ones.
 We’ve written a useful guide on internal links which sheds some light on the practicalities of setting up your linking structure.

-It will also help with your blogging frequency, as you’re not starting from scratch every time.
+Refreshing older articles will also help with your blogging frequency, as you’re not starting from scratch every time.

 Try creating a few ‘evergreen’ articles that won’t age too quickly, and keep adding to them.
 Your readers want information they can trust and if you’re offering useful articles that remain relevant then they’ll keep coming back to you time and again.